 Paul McCartney's barking count that opens "I Saw Her Standing There" could never be anything but the start of something huge.
 He roars through the first three lines of the song, accompanied by handclaps, John Lennon's smirking rhythm guitar and breakneck drumming from Ringo Starr, and twenty seconds in, something happens, a ruthless drum fill, and a sound that already threatened to make the rest of the world spontaneously combust becomes outrageous.
 The powerful, melodic bass line, the relentlessly rising melody, and robust, mischievous songcraft remain stunning, and in 1963 must have been a compelling indicator of how much different things were going to be with this band than all rock & roll prior.

 But not the first.
 Greil Marcus has written that, in America, the Beatles made everything else on the radio in 1964 sound "faintly stupid."
 In terms of the UK's output of rock & roll, which ironically would soon be overflowing with innovation and talent, Please Please Me must have been even more of a bullet-force scream against the tedium.
-Of course they had antecedents; Buddy Holly is everywhere, Chuck Berry is nearly to the same extent, and the Everly Brothers serve as the clear inspiration for the song that made them a Force.
+Of course they had antecedents; Buddy Holly is everywhere, Chuck Berry is nearly to the same extent (his "I'm Talking About You" is the source of the aforementioned powerful, melodic bass line), and the Everly Brothers serve as the clear inspiration for the song that made them a Force.
 But the first incarnation of the Beatles dates to the dawn of rock & roll; who was more equipped to further the invention than a creative entity that had existed from the beginning?

 Yet, that was the sound of the band putting on their best face for a new audience.
 The real identity of the group lies in the raw crunch and grind of "I Saw Her Standing There" and that direct-from-Hamburg drumfill and glide into the first chorus.
 That is undoctored, un-gentle rock & roll, the noise and product of working musicians, for whom this was actual l-i-f-e.
 From that second, the most intense, exciting debut album ever made refuses to let up.
 The band that cut its teeth on impossibly fierce audiences in Germany rips through fourteen songs -- a mixture of their originals and a delightful set of favorites -- as if they will never even wake up the next day to see what the future will bring.
 The future is just irrelevant here, and even forty years later, all you know with Please Please Me on the speakers is that it's not happening in 1963, it's happening now.